 The main pitcher is also good for smoothies.
 Although the blender has a hard time fully processing kale leaves, the rest of the ingredients are thoroughly blended through.
 The result is a thick and slightly clumpy smoothie that's less gritty than the personal jar but is a little bubbly and foamy.

-This blender has a single serve mode called 'Extractor Mode', which is specifically designed for smoothies.
+This blender has a single-serve mode called 'Extractor Mode', which is specifically designed for smoothies.
+However, it doesn't have a self-clean program like that of the Blendtec Classic 575.

 This blender has a couple of extra features.
 With the main pitcher, you can blend hot food like roasted carrots for a smoother soup.
 There's also a tamper for the pitcher so that you can help move food around for better blending.